$\mathbb{Z}_2$ lattice gauge theories and Kitaev's toric code: A scheme for analog quantum simulation: Preparation and probes of the topological toric-code phase

 \subsection{Topological excitations and minimal braiding scheme}

 The toric code has electric ($e$)- and magnetic ($m$)-excitations, which correspond to vertex ($\G_{V_i} = -1$) and plaquette ($\B_{P_n} = -1$) excitations, respectively.
-In the string language, the excitations correspond to the open ends of strings on the physical and dual lattice, respectively.
-We propose a dynamical braiding scheme of an ($e$)- around ($m$)-excitation in a minimal setup with only three plaquettes.
-By a Ramsey interferometry protocol, the braiding phase $e^{i\pi}$ can be experimentally extracted~\cite{Nakamura2020} while the dynamical phase is cancelled~\cite{Han2007,Atala2013}.
+In the string language, the excitations correspond to the open ends of strings on the physical and dual lattice.
+The braiding of ($e$)-excitations in the system can be accomplished by transporting the state between different gauge sectors in a controlled manner.
+We propose a dynamical braiding scheme of an ($e$)- around an ($m$)-excitation in a minimal setup with only three plaquettes.
+Using a Ramsey interferometry protocol, the braiding phase $e^{i\pi}$ can be experimentally extracted~\cite{Nakamura2020} while the dynamical phase is cancelled~\cite{Han2007,Atala2013, Zohar2013}.

 To prepare the ($m$)-excitation, i.e.\ a state with a $\B_P=-1$ plaquette, the growing scheme proposed in Sec.~\ref{secToricCode} can be adapted.
 Instead of starting in the ground state, we first initialize a high-energy state, which the system then adiabatically follows into the excited toric-code manifold with a localized ($m$)-excitation (see Appendix~\ref{supp:growing_exc}).
-As a next step, a pair of ($e$)-excitation has to be created by flipping a link variable in the $\hat{\tau}^x$ basis, i.e.\ applying a $\pi$-pulse around the $z$-axis on the Bloch sphere.
+As a next step, a pair of ($e$)-excitations has to be created by flipping a link variable in the $\hat{\tau}^x$ basis, i.e.\ applying a $\pi$-pulse around the $z$-axis on the Bloch sphere.
 In our proposed setup, the latter can be easily applied by introducing a potential gradient between the two coupler~$(\c, \d)$ qubits.

 When one of the $(e)$-excitations is moved along a path around the $(m)$-excitation, it acquires a dynamical phase from the free time evolution of the system and a geometric phase due to the anyonic nature of excitations in topological phases.
 In the Ramsey interferometric scheme, the dynamical phase can be cancelled such that the braiding phase can be determined.
 To achieve this, the path around the $(m)$-excitation is divided into two separated paths and the $(e)$-excitation runs along the paths in opposite directions, i.e.\ halfway clockwise and halfway counterclockwise as shown in Fig.~\ref{fig:braiding}.
 To determine the braiding phase, the phase shift between the two states, $(e)$ going clockwise $\curveplus$ and $(e)$ going counterclockwise $\curveminus$, has to be extracted.